 These can make life easier for those people who often forget to take their business cards with them.
 With NFC smart cards you don’t have to worry about carrying your cards with you.
 You can share your name, vCard, website URL, or company Facebook page with a single tap.

 A company can also give smart cards to their employer which contains their personal data, access codes.
 You can use the free application called NFC by MOO for writing information on your smart card.

 Closing Words: Cool Uses for NFC Tags

-Like I said at the beginning of this article, with NFC possibility are endless.
-By using a microcontroller like an Arduino, you can control almost any electrically operate machines like a toaster, heater, even your coffee maker using NFC radio shield.
+Like I said at the beginning of this article, with NFC possibilities are endless.
+By using a microcontroller like an Arduino, you can control almost any electrically operate machines like a toaster, heater, even your coffee maker using an NFC radio shield.

 I have listed 20 created uses of NFC, now it’s your turn.
-If you have creatives idea on how to use NFC tags, share it in the comments.
-Till then, keep innovating.
+If you have a creatives idea on how to use NFC tags, share it in the comments.
+Till then, stay wiser.